Cloudxtreme/DDPS-fastnetmon/README.md

 # DDPS fastnetmon installation and configuration

-The following describes the installation of the detection engine _fastnetmon_, _influxdb_ and the _notify script_ as well as OpenVPN etc. on FreeBSD 11
+The following describes the installation of the detection engine _fastnetmon_, _influxdb_ and the _notify script_ as well as OpenVPN etc. on FreeBSD 11.

+All parameters lives in a database and is exported from there to the configuration files.
+The only exception are the OpenVPN and SSH keys.

+A set of scripts helps to facilitate this; some must be installed on DDPS while other may live on your laptop during the creation of the boot image.

 Start with the documentation in [README for the docs directory](docs/README.md)